MDA signs five-year contract with feds to advance satellite imaging - Canadian Manufacturing

 By revealing the spectral properties of various features, this technology makes them easier to identify than with a conventional camera and the naked eye—oil for example.

-MDA says analyzing hypersectral images of a feature on the ground or in the atmosphere can reveal its composition and evolution while providing critical information to environmental, security and natural resources decision makers.
+MDA says analyzing hyperspectral images of a feature on the ground or in the atmosphere can reveal its composition and evolution while providing critical information to environmental, security and natural resources decision makers.

-The company says this initiative will help develop and validate airborne and ground-based hyperspectral imaging capabilities in ultraviolet, visible near-infrared and low-wave infrared spectral ranges.
+The company also states that this initiative will help develop and validate airborne and ground-based hyperspectral imaging capabilities in ultraviolet, visible near-infrared and low-wave infrared spectral ranges.

 “MDA has had a long history at the forefront of hyperspectral technology and of partnering with DRDC to advance capabilities to protect the men and women in the Canadian Armed Forces (CAF).
 The technology created by this project will help expand upon this work by better enabling the detection of chemical and biological threats in theatres of operation,” said Norman Hannaford, MDA’s vice president.